matrix-org/synapse/CONTRIBUTING.md

 trial tests.rest.admin.test_room tests.handlers.test_admin.ExfiltrateData.test_invite
 ```

-If your tests fail, you may wish to look at the logs:
+If your tests fail, you may wish to look at the logs (the default log level is `ERROR`):

 ```sh
 less _trial_temp/test.log
 ```

-To see always see logger output from the app while the tests run,
-set `SYNAPSE_TEST_LOG_LEVEL` and the resulting logs will be in `_trial_temp/test.log`:
+To increase the log level for the tests, set `SYNAPSE_TEST_LOG_LEVEL`:

 ```sh
 SYNAPSE_TEST_LOG_LEVEL=DEBUG trial tests